Top Picks: Best Bird Feeders for Small Birds

 Durability and practicality is also important when choosing a bird feeder for small birds.
 Materials like metal can make bird feeders more resistant to damage from larger birds and squirrels and ensure longevity.
 Metal hanging feeders are especially good as they can withstand harsh weather and provide a long term feeding solution.

 Some feeders are designed for smaller birds and have features like weight sensitive perches that close off to heavier birds.
-This clever design means only lightweight small birds can access the feed, making them a great option for those who want to attract small birds to theri garden.
+This clever design means only lightweight small birds can access the feed, making them a great option for those who want to attract small birds to their garden.

 Bird Feeders for Small Birds